marionacaros/3D-object-segmentation-light-PointNet/README.md

 This function splits our dataset into windows of a fixed size with and without our target object. <br />
 First x,y,z of points labeled as our target object are obtained. <br />
 Then, objects are segmented and the center of each object is stored, objects with less than ```min_p``` points are discarded. <br />
 Finally, two versions of the same point cloud window are stored.
-A first one with a tower and a second one with without tower. <br />
+A first one with a tower and a second one without tower. <br />
 Point cloud cubes not containing the target object are stored as well.  <br />

 Then, use PDAL library to get HAG data by executing the following code for all .LAS files: <br />